KEY TAKEAWAYS

 Also, consider the length of your visit—whether it’s a short trip or an extended stay, having the right level of coverage can protect you from unexpected medical costs, giving you the freedom to explore Canada without financial worry.

-To get a customized plan with the best prices, connect with an insurance expert at PolicyAdvisor.
+To get a customized plan with the lowest prices, connect with an insurance expert at PolicyAdvisor.
 We’ll help you find a one-stop solution for all your visitors’ insurance needs!

 Speak to our licensed experts and get answers to any questions about visitor insurance!